mikecalvo/msse_seng_5199/assignments/assignment1.md

 - Selecting a listing from the list page will take user to a listing detail page where the listing details are displayed

 ---
-# Category Requirements
-- When creating a listing provide the option of putting the listing in a category
-- Categories are hierarchical (Electronics->Computers->Mac)
-- User can specify category through a dropdown (select) or typeahead control.
-The hierarchy of the category selected must be evident to the user
-- Create a web app page that shows the complete category hierarchy

 # Bidding Requirements
 - The listing detail page will allow for creating a bid for the listing